amora197/cnvkit/docs/source/index.rst

 Automatically (slower)
 ~~~~~~~~~~~~~~~~~~~~~~

-One YAML file, **environment.yml**, is provided to automatically create a conda environment and install the dependent libraries.
+One YAML file, **environment.yml**, is provided inside the **envs/** directory to automatically create a conda environment and install the dependent libraries.
 This creates the conda environment, along all necessary packages to run cnvkit.
 Run **environment.yml**:

 ::